This post may contain affiliate links. Please see our disclosure policy.

 Canning Peaches in Syrup, Honey & Juice

-Plain canned peaches are the place most people start, and for good reason.
-A shelf of them means peach cobbler in January, peaches over oatmeal in the spring, and a quick dessert anytime you crack a jar.
+Plain canned peaches are the place a lot of people start, and for good reason.
+A shelf of them means peach cobbler in January, peaches over oatmeal in the spring, and a quick dessert any time you crack a jar open.

-You can pack them in a light or medium syrup, in honey, or in plain juice or water if you’d rather skip the added sugar.
-The processing time stays the same no matter which packing liquid you choose.
+You can pack them in a light or medium syrup, in honey, or in plain juice or water if you’d rather skip the added sugar, and the processing time stays the same no matter which packing liquid you choose.
+If you want to mix up a canning syrup, my guide to syrups for canning fruit walks through the ratios from extra light all the way to heavy.

 Syrup for home canned peaches